aiddata/geo-cnn/settings_readme.md

 - ntl_min: drop samples with NTL values below the ntl_min
 - type_names: Names of different sample dataframes to generate.
 Currently may include combination of ["train", "val", "test", "predict"]
 - type_weights: Percentage of samples to allocate to each sample dataframe.
 Must total to 1
-- imagery_year: list of imagery temporal identifier to use
-- imagery_type: imagery id (e.g., "landsat8").
-Refers to directory with `<base_path>/landsat/data`
--imagery_bands: bands of imagery to use (corresponds to value in landsat path)

 ### Batch
 The batch field is used to perform a grid search during the training of a CNN.
 It consists of key value pairs where every value is a list of multiple values to be used in a grid search.